Covera Covera

 Not verifying Village of Oak Creek vs. central Sedona address classification

-Ignoring telematics — in a tourist-heavy market, proving your safe local driving habits is valuable
+Ignoring telematics — in a tourist-heavy market, proving your safe local habits is valuable

 How to Lower Your Car Insurance Cost in Sedona